alfairex/fullStackOpen/part0/NewNoteDiagram.md

     server-->>browser: [{ "content": "HTML is easy", "date": "2023-1-1" }, ... ]
     deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes
+    Note right of browser: The browser executes the callback function that renders the notes.
+The json object now contains the note submitted via the HTML form.
 ```